robomei/magicbind/examples/floodfill/README.md

 # performance comparison: flood fill

-This example demonstrates when moving code to C++ actually makes sense.

-Many image operations (brightness, blur, grayscale) can be expressed as numpy array operations that run in optimized C internally.
-Rewriting those in C++ would give little to no benefit.
+This example shows when C++ actually helps.
+Many image operations can be written as numpy array ops that run in optimized C internally.
+Rewriting those in C++ gives little benefit.

-Flood fill is different.
-Each pixel to visit is determined by the result of the previous step, so there is no way to process pixels in parallel or express the algorithm as a batch array operation. numpy has no built-in for it, and any Python implementation requires an explicit loop, one Python iteration per pixel.
-That is where C++ wins.
+Flood fill for example is different: each pixel to visit depends on the previous step, so the algorithm can't be vectorized.
+Any Python implementation needs an explicit loop, one iteration per pixel.
+That's where C++ wins.

-Both the Python and C++ versions here use the same BFS algorithm.
-The only difference is that the C++ version runs the loop in compiled code instead of the Python interpreter.
+Both versions here use the same BFS algorithm, running in the Python interpreter vs. compiled code.

 Requires OpenCV (`apt install libopencv-dev` or `brew install opencv`).